ideasman42/the_joy_of_life_drawing/book.rst

 The Life Drawing Session
 ========================

-?.........a typical 2 hour session {Geelong, Australia} (untutored)
+A typical 2 hour session {Geelong, Australia} (untutored)

-Unless directed to do otherwise, the experienced model will undress (remove his or her  Gown or Robe) and  proceed with some poses of short duration......perhaps 3 to 6 one or two minute poses.
+Unless directed to do otherwise, the experienced model will undress (remove his or her  Gown or Robe) and  proceed with some poses of short duration,......perhaps 3 to 6 one or two minute poses.
 The teacher, organiser or model will usually have a ´timer´ that beeps or rings at the end of each timed pose.
 The purpose of the short pose is to "warm up", ......  to become familiar again with the art of drawing and to capture the essence of the pose.